Permanent LPN/SNF job in Clarksburg, West Virginia

-Per Diem LPN/MS job in Los Angeles, California
+Per Diem LPN/SNF job in Brooklyn, New York

 In order to become a licensed practical (LPN) or vocational nurse (LVN), you must first graduate from an accredited nursing program.
 It is possible to obtain a diploma (a program lasting about a year) or an associate's degree.
 Upon successful completion of the program, one must then pass the national credentialing test, the NCLEX-PN.